 You can also contact one of the librarians below.
 We're here to help.

-Carolyn Baber - California, United States & United Nations publications
+Kate Holvoet - United States & California State publications

 The SDSU Library is a Congressionally designated depository for U.S. government publications.
 Public access to the government publications collection is guaranteed by public law (44 United States Code §§1901‐1916).
 The general public is welcome to use depository materials free of charge.